|

 alphabet, never had a moment of ill effect from it.
 Until, apparently,

 just before I went to France back in August.
-That's how long I've
+That's how long I've been

 walking around ill, the docs say.
-What I've taken to be a series of
+What I've taken to be a series of very

 bad colds has in fact been rockin' pneumonia, and not the boogie-woogie